MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 ## Exercise scenario

-You're a software developer working for a consulting firm that's adopting a spec-driven development (SDD) approach using GitHub Spec Kit and GitHub Copilot in Visual Studio Code.
-Your client, Contoso Corporation, has tasked you with adding a new feature to their internal employee dashboard application (ContosoDashboard).
+You're a software developer working for a consulting firm.
+The firm is adopting a spec-driven development (SDD) approach using GitHub Spec Kit and GitHub Copilot in Visual Studio Code.
+Your client, Contoso Corporation, has tasked you with adding a new "document upload and management" feature to their internal employee dashboard application (ContosoDashboard).

-Contoso's business stakeholders have provided high-level requirements for a document upload and management feature.
-Employees need the ability to upload work-related documents, organize them by category and project, and share them with team members.
+Contoso's business stakeholders have provided a document that describes the requirements for the new feature.
+Essentially, employees need the ability to upload work-related documents, organize them by category and project, and share them with team members.
 The feature must integrate seamlessly with the existing dashboard while maintaining security and compliance standards.

-Your assignment is to use the spec-driven development methodology to implement this feature.
-Rather than jumping directly into coding, you'll create structured specifications, plans, and tasks that guide the development process.
-This approach ensures the implementation aligns with business requirements and organizational constraints.
+You need to use a spec-driven development methodology to implement the new feature.
+The GitHub Spec Kit enables you to create structured specifications, plans, and tasks that guide the development process.
+The SDD approach with GitHub Spec Kit ensures that the implementation aligns with business requirements and organizational constraints.

-The ContosoDashboard is an internal web application that provides Contoso employees with a centralized platform for managing daily work activities.
-The ContosoDashboard currently serves 5,000 Contoso employees.
-The application uses role-based access control (Employee, Team Lead, Project Manager, Administrator) and integrates with Contoso's Microsoft Entra ID for authentication.
-The existing application includes task management, project tracking, team collaboration features, and notification capabilities.

 This exercise includes the following tasks: